Farama-Foundation/PettingZoo/README.md

 The commonly used methods are:

-`agent_order` is a list of the order agents take turns in.
-The 0th element acts first and so on.
+`agent_order` is a list of agent names in the order they act.
 In some environments, the number of agents and this order can change.
 Agent's can also appear twice in this (i.e. act twice in a cycle).

 `last_cycle()` returns the reward, etc. from the action taken by the selected agent during it's last step.
 This is because those values aren't guaranteed to be fully known until right before an agent's next turn.